-When I start obeying God in proclaiming his Gospel to the unreached, I noticed that my wife was often falling sick.
-As human tendency goes toward giving a reason to everything, some Christians derived at the conclusion that it was not my calling to preach the Gospel.
-While some believed that those whose family members are sick themselves, what good are their prayers for other sick people.
+When I started obeying God in proclaiming his Gospel to the unreached, I noticed that my wife was often falling sick.
+As human tendency goes toward giving a reason to everything, some Christians arrived at the conclusion that it was not my calling to preach the Gospel.
+While some believed that those whose family members are sick themselves, cannot pray for other sick people.
 His enormous grace covered me all those years and made me understand that it is not me but it is He, who is working through me even in my hardest situations.
 All through these years through various struggles God taught me perseverance and has given me the grace to humble myself before Him.

 “You have granted me life and steadfast love and your care has preserved my spirit.
 Yet these things you hid in your heart; I know that this was your purpose. – Job 10:12-13

-“Before I was afflicted I went astray, but now I keep your word.” – Psalm 119:67
+“Before I was afflicted I went astray, but now I keep your word.” – Psalms 119:67

-“For you formed my inward parts; you knitted me together in my mother’s womb.” – Psalm 139:13
+“For you formed my inward parts; you knitted me together in my mother’s womb.” – Psalms 139:13

 God has knitted every organ of our body and made us a living being.
 These organs are sensitive to any foreign body.
 They do not easily get accustomed to a new environment but strongly raise an alarm against a foreign object, such as pain and nausea.
 In the same manner, every sorrow and grief coming against our soul should raise alarming signal against disobedience to the word of God and should lead us to repentance.
 Pain is not going to produce death but it helps us to identify, treat and heal the ailment.
 In the same way, our soul needs a healing through repentance.
 How are we resisting the devil that is trying to harm our souls?
 Are we justifying our sins stating various reasons?
 The author of Hebrews warns us of this attitude.